Harvard Extension Courses in Computer Science

 Database Systems

 This course covers the fundamental concepts of database systems.
-Topics include data models (entity-relationship, relational, and others); query languages (relational algebra, SQL, and others); implementation techniques of database management systems (index structures, concurrency control, recovery, and query processing); management of semistructured and complex data; distributed and noSQL databases.
+Topics include data models (entity-relationship and relational); query languages (relational algebra and SQL); implementation techniques of database management systems (index structures, concurrency control, recovery, and query processing); management of semistructured and complex data; and distributed and noSQL databases.

 Prerequisites: CSCI E-22 or the equivalent, and strong programming skills in Java.